praveenVnktsh/Fast-Road-Detection/Resnet_sequential_interleaved/README.md

-## Batched Interleaved Model
+## Sequential Interleaved Model

-Using N images to train the ConvLSTM, we train this model over the lane segementation dataset.
+Using N time seperated images to train the ConvLSTM, we train this model over the lane segementation dataset.

 This is our model: